ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 * The parameter ``message`` in :ref:`grafana_dashboard <grafana_dashboard_module>` module is renamed to ``commit_message`` since ``message`` is used by Ansible Core engine internally.
 * The parameter ``message`` in :ref:`datadog_monitor <datadog_monitor_module>` module is renamed to ``notification_message`` since ``message`` is used by Ansible Core engine internally.
 * The parameter ``message`` in :ref:`bigpanda <bigpanda_module>` module is renamed to ``deployment_message`` since ``message`` is used by Ansible Core engine internally.
+* Ansible no longer looks for Python modules in the current working directory (typically the ``remote_user``'s home directory) when an Ansible module is run.
+This is to fix becoming an unprivileged user on OpenBSD and to mitigate any attack vector if the current working directory is writable by a malicious user.
+Install any Python modules needed to run the Ansible modules on the managed node in a system-wide location or in another directory which is in the ``remote_user``'s ``$PYTHONPATH`` and readable by the ``become_user``.

 Plugins